This video is called Prostitution scandal in Bahrain – الدعارة في البحرين.

 The women told Adom News that they have been camped in a room and their cost is being negotiated between their sponsors in Bahrain and potential clients.

-Relatives of the stranded women are calling on government to intervene and save the lives of their loved ones.
+Relatives of the stranded women are calling on the government to intervene and save the lives of their loved ones.

 Meanwhile, Tema office of the Commission on Human Rights and Administrative Justice (CHRAJ), which broke the news has written to the Ministry of Foreign Affairs to intervene and secure the release of the women.